- Keke Rosberg

 Lusail remains one of the toughest circuits on the calendar for tyres, and the 2025 race confirmed it once again.
 With a mix of fast right-handers and long loaded corners, the front-left tyre is under constant stress, and managing degradation is just as important as pure pace.

 Most front-runners committed to a multi-stop race, rotating between the medium and hard compounds to keep stint lengths under control.
-Red Bull and Verstappen executed this almost perfectly: each stop came at the right moment, pit work was clean, and the car rejoined the track in clear air often enough to avoid getting dragged into DRS trains.
+Red Bull and Verstappen executed their plan almost perfectly: each stop came at the right moment, pit work was clean, and the car rejoined the track in clear air often enough to avoid being dragged into DRS trains.

 Winners and losers of the 2025 Qatar Grand Prix